-(b) In consultation with the Board, the Agency shall prepare and make available a simplified electronic form to be used to meet the requirement of this section; that shall be made available to schools by direct email and posting on the Agency website by no later than January 15th of each year and; at least 390 days from before the date it is due.
-The form shall include the school's specific assurance; including necessary supporting evidence, that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) using the self-assessment tool indicated in that subsection and complies with Subsections 2229.1 - 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs),(Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)), if applicable.
-The form shall be submitted electronically to the Agency.
+- (a) (a) On or before February 15th of each year, eEach approved school shall assure that it continues to comply attest to continued compliance with applicable requirements of this rule and federal and state law. - (b) (b) (h) In consultation with the Board, the Agency shall prepare and make available a simplified electronic form to be used to meet the requirement of this section; that shall be made available to schools by direct email and posting on the Agency website by no later than January 15th of each year and; at least 390 days from before the date it is due.
+The form shall include the school's specific assurance including necessary supporting evidence, that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) using the self assessment tool indicated in that subsection and complies with Subsections 2229.1 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs), (Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)), if applicable. - (c) The form shall also solicit disclosure of any complaints regarding violations of nondiscrimination provisions of law or these rules, and their outcome.
+The Agency, upon review, shall certify to the Board that either there were no complaints or that it has referred any outstanding complaints to the appropriate authority pursuant to Section 2226.2.1 (Complaints; Reports), below. - (d) The form shall be submitted electronically to the Agency.
 Incomplete or modified forms will not be accepted as meeting the requirement set forth in subsection (a) above.
 Schools may request and the Secretary may grant an extension of up to forty-five45 days to submit the annual compliance assurance form for good cause shown, if the request is submitted fourteen14 or more days before the due date.